-In 2009 a mock-up village was completed which today remains in a glass case in the Foundation center with the extraordinatry artist Carl Guerrier standing next to his handiwork.
-Here are some of the miniature models that he so authentically crafted:
+In 2009 a mock-up village was completed which today remains in a glass case in the Foundation center by the extraordinatry artist Carl Guerrier.
+Here are some of the miniature models that he so beautifully crafted:

-After the devastating earthquake in January 2010 and due to land conflict in the area where the village was envisioned to be built, the Foundation has decided to continue the intention of “The Memory Village” by using the village model to describe, in a virtual guided journey, for participants in the groups who come to learn at the Foundation center/home instead of building the village itself in the hope of revealing new truths and perspectives gained towards transforming ourselves, our communities, the earth and thus the greater world.
+In 2010, after the devastating earthquake in January as well as land conflicts in the area where the village was envisioned to be built, the Foundation decided to use the village model as a virtual guided journey, for participants who come to learn at the Foundation center/home instead of building the village itself still with the hope of revealing new truths and perspectives.

-These were the 5 candles that were lit during our ceremony by those bringing good wishes of future of continuing to bring light to the darkness, hope and healing to those with ears, eyes and hearts.
+For our 2015 celebration these 5 candles were lit by those bringing good wishes of future of continuing to bring light to the darkness, hope and healing.
 They remained lit throughout the evening in spite of the wind.

 In 2016 we again celebrated 6 years gifted with this plaque of honor by artist Najee.